epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-13-haskell-loop-with-map.markdown

 The trick in passing argument rely in the closing bracket.
 <code>(dumpPair text)</code>.
 It is called Curry Function.
-Since I'm a just snother beginner, I suggest you to read about Haskell Curry Function somewhere else.
+Since I'm a just another beginner, I suggest you to read about Haskell Curry Function somewhere else.

 However, the result will echo as below: